troglobit/finit/README.md

 Introduction
 ------------

-Init is the first process to run once a UNIX kernel has booted, it always has PID 1 and is responsible for starting up the rest of the system.
-Finit is plugin-based with built in [process supervision][1] similar to that of D.J.
+Init is the first userland process started by the UNIX kernel, therefore it always has PID 1 and is responsible for starting up the rest of the system.

+Finit is a plugin-based init with [process supervision][1] similar to that of D.J.
 Bernstein's [daemontools][2] and Gerrit Pape's [runit][3].
 The main focus of Finit is on small and embedded GNU/Linux systems, yet fully functional on standard server and desktop installations as well.

 Traditional [SysV init][4] style systems are scripted.
 For low-resource embedded systems this can be quite resource intensive and cause longer boot times.
 Finit is optimized to reduce context switches and forking of processes to provide a very basic bootstrap written entirely in C.

+> Finit basically does everything you need from its `main()` function!

-Hence, there is no `/etc/init.d/rcS` script, or similar, but instead a human-readable `/etc/finit.conf`.
-This file details what kernel modules to load, programs to run and daemons to supervise.
+Hence, there is no `/etc/init.d/rcS` script, or similar, instead Finit reads its configuration from [/etc/finit.conf](#etcfinitconf).
+This file details what kernel modules to load, programs to run, daemons to supervise, and services to launch on demand.

-The command line arguments given in `/etc/finit.conf` to each service provide a default.
-Each service can register callbacks, using plugins, to override and modify the behavior to suit the current runlevel and system configuration.
-For instance, before starting a heavily resource intensive service like IPsec or OpenVPN, a callback can check if the outbound interface is up and has an IP address, or just check if the service is disabled -- much like what a SysV init start script usually does.

 See [TroglOS][9] for an example of how to boot a small embedded system with Finit.